gl1tchyaf/Space-Adventure-Game/README.md

 # Space-Adventure-Game
-This is a game created by javafx and scene builder
+This is a game created by javafx and scene builder.
 To run this game, you must have java fx installed in your system.
-This game is about shooting down rocks from a plane in space.
+This game is about shooting down rocks from a rocket ship in space.
 Enjoy.
 Video link: https://youtu.be/Wz1RwxADtLA